Gnangara

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 The suburb of Gnangara had a median taxpayer income of $42,646 and an average income of $52,826 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
 This is lower than the national average, with Greater Perth having a median income of $60,748 and an average income of $80,248.
-By September 2025, based on Wage Price Index growth of 9.62%, current estimates suggest a median income of approximately $46,749 and an average income of $57,908 in Gnangara.
-According to the 2021 Census figures, incomes in Gnangara rank modestly, between the 25th and 30th percentiles for household, family, and personal incomes.
-Income analysis shows that the predominant cohort in Gnangara is 24.9% of locals (617 people) earning between $400 - $799 per week, differing from the surrounding region where the $1,500 - $2,999 category predominates at 32.0%.
-Income distribution in Gnangara is polarized, with 30.4% in lower brackets (<$800/week) and 24.9% in higher brackets (>$3,000/week).
-After housing expenses, 86.0% of income remains for other expenses.
+Based on Wage Price Index growth of 9.62% from financial year 2023 to September 2025, estimated incomes would be approximately $46,749 (median) and $57,908 (average).
+According to the 2021 Census, household, family, and personal incomes in Gnangara rank modestly, between the 25th and 30th percentiles.
+Income analysis shows that the predominant cohort in Gnangara spans 24.9% of locals (617 people) with incomes in the $400 - $799 category, differing from the surrounding region where the $1,500 - $2,999 category predominates at 32.0%.
+Income distribution reveals clear polarization, with 30.4% in lower brackets (<$800/week) and 24.9% in higher brackets (>$3,000/week).
+After housing costs, 86.0% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income